Gas Mileage Calculator

 When should I use the Gas Mileage Calculator?

 Use it when your task matches one of these common needs: Calculate MPG after filling a tank.
 Compare fuel use between trips or vehicles.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the miles driven and gallons used from the same fill-up, tank, or trip window.

 What is the Gas Mileage Calculator doing with my inputs?

-In plain language: The calculator divides miles driven by gallons used to get MPG, then converts the same relationship into gallons per 100 miles and L/100 km.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: MPG = miles driven / gallons used.
+Gallons per 100 miles = gallons used / miles driven x 100.
+L/100 km uses the standard 235.214583 divided by MPG conversion.
+The examples on the page are there so you can compare your inputs with a fill-up example before copying the answer.

 What should I double-check before trusting the answer?